Made existing acne 10x worse

 In all seriousness, I use ACV aesthetically and it has been amazing.

 As a toner, it's been amazing.
 I only use it when I'm especially oily and on (hormonal) breakouts.
 My skin loves ACV and it calms down dramatically.
-It doesn't sting or burn at all.
+It doesn't sting or burn at all, if you remember to dilute it with water.
 If you can get past the vinegar-y smell, I highly recommend it!

 As a face treatment: I use this in conjunction with Indian Healing Clay (another highly rated product I picked up c/o Makeup Alley).
 Some people use water, but I prefer the consistency/efficacy/general essence of awesome ACV adds to the mix.
 While I don't use it very often, it helps to calm down any inflammation and drastically shrink spots.
 I use it a couple times a month, max, and as a spot treatment if I feel a spot coming on.
 Healing Clay + ACV = spots stopped in their tracks.
 I don't feel the pulsing effect most people do often, but it always seems to happen when I use ACV.